michaelbromley/angular-es6/README.md

 ```

 In Angular 1.x, defining directives as a class presents
- a problem, since the `directive()` method expects a factory function, rather than a constructor.
+ a problem, since the `module.directive()` method expects a factory function, rather than a constructor.

  To get around this, I have been experimenting with a way to take a class definition for a directive, and then
  dynamically construct a factory function that is of the format the Angular expects.